biotope/biotope-element/docs/component.md

 ### Partials
 The `html` function can be used to convert string HTML to actual HTML components.
-In this sense, if you need to render a non-HTML string, then you can simply interpolate it inside the emplate string that you pass to the `this.html` function.
+In this sense, if you need to render a non-HTML string, then you can simply interpolate it inside the template string that you pass to the `this.html` function.
 You can even use regular Javascript - inline `if`s are your friends ;)